inetrg/RIOT-Giveaway/README.md

-# NdW-2017
+# RIOT Giveaway

-At the *Nacht des Wissens 2017* (night of sciences) the [iNET research group][iNET] of the [HAW Hamburg][HAW] distributed a [RIOT] starter pack containing an embedded development board, i.e., a STM32F103 *bluepill*.
+At various public, scientific events, such as the *Hamburger Nacht des Wissens*, the [iNET research group][iNET] of the [HAW Hamburg][HAW] distributed a [RIOT] starter pack containing an embedded development board, i.e., a STM32 *bluepill*.
 The board features a STM32F103C8T6 CPU running at 72MHz, it has 64KB flash and 20KB SRAM, more information can be found in the official [datasheet].
 The following provides an introduction on how to use the board together with RIOT.

 ![img:bluepill](/doc/bluepill.png)